 What made each New Testament fellowship unique?
 Did they meet in Jewish synagogues, or in buildings specifically erected for believers to gather and worship God, or in some other place?
 This map series will explore the first century A.D. churches that existed in and near the Roman Empire.

-The Bible tells us one of the primary reasons Jesus came to earth was to start building his church, his ekklesia (Strong's Concordance #G1577), a spiritual community of believers built on faith in Him that He would directly lead (Matthew 16:18, Ephesians 5:23).
+The New Testament reveals one of the primary reasons Jesus came to earth was to start building his church, his ekklesia (Strong's Concordance #G1577).
+His ekklesia is a spiritual community of believers built on faith in Him that He would personally lead (Matthew 16:18, Ephesians 5:23).

 These converted people took God's truth back to their homelands and became the seeds from which a new fellowship could sprout.
-It did not take long before Christian churches began to spring up like wildfire around the known world.
+It did not take long before Christian groups began to spring up like wildfire around the known world.

 "After Jesus' death and resurrection, the Gospel exploded out of little Palestine and swept the known world like a quickly spreading flame . . .
 In a few brief decades, between the A.D.
 30s and 60s, churches were established in most of the major population centers of the Roman Empire, including Rome itself" (Bible Reader's Companion, comments on John 21).

 But certain men among them who were Cypriots and Cyrenians came to Antioch and spoke to the Greeks, preaching the gospel of the Lord Jesus.
 And the hand of the Lord was with them, and a great number believed and turned to the Lord (Acts 11:20 - 21).